 Some breeders even does it voluntarily, so he may have pups from two or more studs in the same litter, he only needs to test DNA after birth.

 Before we come back to talk about this strange case, i will say i am not accusing anyone, i am only explaining what may have happened and how it genetically functions.
-In my opinion, if it had happened so long time ago, we have to consider these dogs purebred German Shepherds, as their different genes have been diluted a lot in the years, we only have this new gene coming from outside to change some rules in the colour tables.
+In my opinion, if it had happened so long time ago, we have to consider these dogs purebred German Shepherds, as their different genes have been diluted a lot in the years, generation after generation, we only have this new gene coming from outside to change some rules in the colour tables.
 In my opinion the only thing to really care is health and consistency with the standard.

 By the way, in which way this happened, what come out are always standard German Shepherd colours and this is the only important thing.
-I am only explaining how it’s possible as every time it happens a lot of people are talking about the case, and so now they can remove their doubts.
+I am only explaining how it’s possible because as every time it happens a lot of people are talking about the case, and so now they can remove their doubts.

 Let’s at last speak about the genetic series involved in this phenomenon, which are two series between all the series concerning coat colour genetics.